-A lot of slang is slung at the human anatomy.
-Colorful, cultural, clever or crass, street talk takes the liberty to re-define or re-name existing words or terms.
+A lot of slang is slung at human anatomy.
+Colorful, cultural, clever or crass, the street talk takes the liberty to re-define or re-name existing words or terms.
 No doubt you’ve heard, and subsequently scratched your head, thinking what is a MOOB?
 Here are 6 of the most widely used street terms for body parts.

 1) Moobs aka Man Boobs aka Gynecomastia

 The grammatical marriage of man and boob gives birth to Man Boobs or the very abbreviated Moob.
 Although fun to say and guaranteed to get a chuckle, the real condition of excess male breast tissue or gynecomastia is no laughing matter.